Volunteer docent for the Seals at Casa Beach in La Jolla

 2. Meet other people who love animals and care about the environment

-3. See wildlife in an urban environment (La Jolla's Children's Pool Beach) and have the opportunity to watch harbor seals through pregnancy, birth, and the raising of pups by their moms, as well as their every day lives.....
+3. See wildlife in an urban environment (La Jolla's Children's Pool Beach and La Jolla cove) and have the opportunity to watch harbor seals and sea lions through pregnancy, birth, and the raising of pups by their moms, as well as their every day lives.....

 Then look no further!

-There is a colony of approximately 200 harbor seals in La Jolla that need our protection.
-These seals rest, give birth to, and raise their pups on a small stretch of public beach that is visited year round by local residents, as well as visitors from around the world!
+There are colonies of harbor seals and sea lions in La Jolla that need our protection.
+These seals and sea lions rest, give birth to, and raise their pups on two small stretches of public beach and surrounding rocks that are visited year round by local residents, as well as visitors from around the world!

-As a volunteer docent you will educate the public about this harbor seal colony.
-You will inform people that seals are wild animals, very shy and frighten easily.
-In order to prevent unintentional harassment, staying off the beach is best.
-Also, you will call and report any incidents of intentional seal harassment that do occur to the National Agency responsible for protecting wildlife.
+As a volunteer docent you will educate the public about these harbor seal and sea lion colonies.
+You will inform people that seals and sea lions are wild animals, very shy and frighten easily.
+In order to prevent unintentional harassment, staying off the beach and rocky areas where they reside is best.
+Also, you will call and report any incidents of intentional seal and sea lion harassment that do occur to the National Agency responsible for protecting wildlife.

 About Seal Society of San Diego